Attention: open in a new window. Print E-mail

 The following film shows how the South-East ethnographies were developed and what the students learned from directing and producing their own films.

-For further information about the South-East Ethnography project please contact Nafisa Fera, the RAI's Education Officer.
-If you would like to purchase the films as a compilation DVD, or screen the films at an event, please get in touch with Susanne Hammacher, the This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it .
+For further information about the South-East Ethnography project please contact Nafisa Fera, the RAI's Education and Communications Officer.
+If you would like to purchase the films as a compilation DVD, or screen the films at an event, please get in touch with Susanne Hammacher, the RAI's Film Officer.
 The RAI has an extensive collection of ethnographic films that are available for sale or hire.